viniciuschiele-archive/simplebus/README.md

 ##Features
 - Auto recovery in case of connection fall.
 - Multiple transports. (only amqp implemented so far)
-- Messages that fail all retires are send to an error queue (dead letter queue).
+- Dead Letter Queue, messages that fail all retires are send to an error queue.
-- Retry logic for all messages received, it support delay between retries.
+- Retry logic for all messages received, it supports delay between retries.
 - ... more coming

 ##Documentation